comunica/Documentation-Comunica/docs/core.md

 Each of those Actors then needs to respond with a metadata object indicating the costs required to solve that task, or throw an error if they are unable to provide results for the given input.
-What these "costs" are, is left vague on purpose, allowing different Mediators to focus on different costs, such as total execution time, # http calls, etc.
+What these _costs_ are, is left vague on purpose, allowing different Mediators to focus on different costs, such as total execution time, number of http calls, etc.
 It is the responsibility of the Actor to provide decent estimates here.

 The *run* function corresponds to actually executing the task this Actor was made for.